Beyond the Hodge Theorem: curl and asymmetric pseudodifferential projections: Maxwell's equations: electromagnetic chirality and polarisation

 \end{proposition}

-Formula \eqref{proposition about chirality equation} tells us that the sign of an eigenvalue of $\curl$ has the physical meaning of the sign of chirality of the corresponding harmonic polarised solution of Maxwell's equations.
-And here it does not matter which polarisation one chooses when writing down the harmonic solution of Maxwell's equations.
+Formula \eqref{proposition about chirality equation} tells us that the sign of an eigenvalue of $\curl$ has a physical meaning and it can be interpreted in two different ways --- in terms of chirality of the corresponding harmonic solution \eqref{harmonic solution 0} of Maxwell's equations or in terms of its polarisation.
+Note that the concepts of chirality and polarisation are different: polarisation involves time, whereas chirality does not.